-Dr. Brody is an Associate Professor (with tenure) in the Department of Neurology.
+Dr. Brody is a Full Professor in the Department of Neurology.
 He treats patients with subacute and chronic sequelae of traumatic brain injury in the Traumatic Brain Injury Clinic located at Center for Advanced Medicine.

 He has advised the US Army Vice Chief of Staff and assisted the Medical Advisor to the Chairman of the Joint Chiefs of Staff.

 He is a member of the Editorial Board of the Journal of Neurotrauma and Acta Neuropathologica

 He is a permanent member of the NIH Acute Neural Injury and Epilepsy study section.

 He is the co-organizer of the Axon Injury and Repair Research Interest Group (part of the Hope Center for Neurological Disorders) and is a member of the Division of Biology and Biomedical Sciences in the Neurosciences Program.

 Dr. Brody was born and raised in San Diego, California.
 He attended La Jolla High School, and completed undergraduate studies in Biological Sciences at Stanford University in 1992.
 His undergraduate research project involved computational modeling of parallel distributed neural networks in the laboratory of Dr. William Kristan at the University of California at San Diego.

 Dr. Brody received both MD and PhD degrees from the Johns Hopkins University in 2000 as part of the NIH Medical Scientist Training Program.
 His PhD thesis work on neuronal calcium channels and short-term synaptic plasticity was performed in the laboratory of Dr. David T. Yue, Department of Biomedical Engineering.
 He was the winner of the Hans Prohaska Young Investigator Award at Johns Hopkins in 2000.